Audience gazing at the dome of the UWM Planetarium

 The Planetarium’s Impact

-Every year, the UWM Planetarium hosts approximately 15,000 visitors (and sometimes many more!) including thousands of K-12 students, visitors at public events, and other private groups like birthdays and scout groups.
-We have offered unique employment opportunities to hundreds of UWM students, who gain real-life skills directly applicable to their majors and future careers.
-We also host unique collaborations such as with Our Shared Sky, large-scale public events like the 2024 Solar Eclipse, and more.
+Every year, the UWM Planetarium hosts approximately 15,000 visitors including thousands of K-12 students, UWM faculty and staff, and many community members.
+We offer unique employment opportunities to UWM students, who gain real-life skills directly applicable to their majors and future careers.
+We also host special collaborations such as with Our Shared Sky, large-scale public events like the 2024 Solar Eclipse, and more.

 Learn More About Our Impact (PDF)